MRCIEU/TwoSampleMR/index.md

 [![TwoSampleMR status badge](https://mrcieu.r-universe.dev/badges/TwoSampleMR)](https://mrcieu.r-universe.dev/TwoSampleMR)
 <!-- badges: end -->

 A package for performing Mendelian randomization using GWAS summary data.
-It uses the [IEU GWAS database](https://gwas.mrcieu.ac.uk/) to obtain data automatically, and a wide range of methods to run the analysis.
-You can use the [MR-Base web app](https://www.mrbase.org/) to try out a limited range of the functionality in this package, but for any serious work we strongly recommend using this R package.
+It uses the [IEU OpenGWAS database](https://gwas.mrcieu.ac.uk/) to obtain data automatically, and a wide range of methods to run the analysis.

 ## January 2020 major update